absorensen/numbers_go_brrrr/m1_memory_hierarchies/s4_intro_to_gpus.md

 When I created the ```GPUVector```s earlier, the ```new``` function allocated a storage buffer, which is visible to the shader and transferred the contents of the given vector to the GPU.
 This can be done more effectively, but it's a nice and easy way to start things off.
-We don't have to keep track of whether we remembered to transfer our data to the GPU or not, which makes sure we don't use initialized data.
+We don't have to keep track of whether we remembered to transfer our data to the GPU or not, which makes sure we don't use uninitialized data.
 In the case of the output vector, we have also allocated a ```staging_buffer``` to more explicitly transfer data back to the CPU.
 This ```Buffer``` has also been flagged as readable from the CPU.